On A List of Movie Reviews

 Terminator 2: Judgment Day and

-I knew where the groundbreaking work in special effects and underwater photography came from,
+Titanic back then, I knew where the groundbreaking work in special effects

-hence the Oscar win for Best Visual Effects.
+and underwater photography came from, hence the Oscar win for Best Visual Effects.

 The cast is terrific, but it's Ed Harris who makes everybody better.
-The way he's calm and collected, no matter how bad the
+The way he's calm and collected, no matter

-situation is, it's impressive.
+how bad the situation is, it's impressive.
 So is the battle between him and the mustachioed Michael Biehn.
-The ending is special when Ed
+The

-Harris came out of the alien ship to reunite with Mary Elizabeth Mastrantonio despite
+ending is special when Ed Harris came out of the alien ship to reunite with Mary Elizabeth Mastrantonio despite

-The concept of people breathing liquid is still not proven, but in the film, the rat that did was for real which is called
+The concept of people breathing liquid is still not proven, but in the film, the rat that did was for real which

-filled with liquid, he just held his breath for a minute.
-When Bud went down two miles deep, I don't understand why it's
+helmet that was filled with liquid, he just held his breath for a minute.
+When Bud went down two miles deep, I

-necessary if the nuclear bomb hadn't been detonated.
+don't understand why it's necessary if the nuclear bomb hadn't been detonated.

 before setting out for the moon pool.
 It had to be between three and six valuable minutes to prevent further brain